JanMalch/comparing/README.md

 ### Comparing objects

+The following example shows how to sort an array of objects, which have an optional `order` property that should take precedence when sorting.
+If equal or not present, then the objects should be sorted by their `name` property.

 ```typescript
 const nameComparator: Comparator<{ name: string }> = compareBy((x) => x.name, ignoreCase);
 const orderComparator = compareBy((x) => x.order, composeComparators([nullishLast, naturalOrder]));